Mitsubishi F-1: Design and development

 The new aircraft was a minimum change derivative of the T-2, with the rear cockpit being converted to an avionics bay by removing the rear seat, and replacing the canopy with a simple unglazed access hatch.
-Two additional hardpoints were fitted under the wing to allow carriage of a heavier weapon load, and the avionics were improved, with a new J/AWG-12 radar set, similar to the AN/AWG-12 fitted in British Royal Air Force F-4M Phantom fighter jets.
+Two additional hardpoints were fitted under the wing to allow carriage of a heavier weapon load, and the avionics were improved, which included the addition of a Ferranti-supplied inertial navigation system, Thomson-CSF-supplied head-up display, J/ASQ-1 bombing computer, and J/AWG-12 radar set (the latter being similar to the AN/AWG-12 sets fitted in British Royal Air Force F-4M Phantom fighter jets).
 This set provides ranging information.
 Aside from the avionics changes, deletion of the rear seat, and new one-piece canopy, the only other major change from the T-2 was the strengthening of the airframe to enable it to carry a larger weapons load than the T-2.
 The F-1 is fitted with an internally mounted 20 mm JM61A1 Vulcan cannon with 750 rounds of ammunition.
-The aircraft also has seven external hardpoints for the carriage of a wide variety of stores (missiles, gun pods, etc.).
+The aircraft also had a total of seven external hardpoints for the carriage of a wide variety of stores (missiles, gun pods, etc.).
 The fuselage hardpoint and inboard pair of underwing hardpoints are plumbed for external fuel tanks to increase the aircraft's range.

-The primary weapon of the F-1 is the ASM-1 and the newer ASM-2 long-range anti-ship missile.
+The primary weapon of the F-1 is the ASM-1 (and the newer ASM-2) long-range anti-ship missile.
 This weapon is roughly in the class of the American AGM-84 Harpoon or French AM.39 Exocet.
 Other weapons carried include the all-aspect short-range heat-seeking AIM-9 Sidewinder air-to-air missile for air-to-air combat.
-This weapon is carried on the wingtip rails usually, but it can also be carried on the outboard underwing hardpoints for the F-1's secondary air defense role.
+Typically, this weapon was carried on the wingtip rails, but it could also be carried on the outboard underwing hardpoints for the F-1's secondary air defense role.
 Other air-to-ground weapons carried include rocket pods (JLAU-3/A) of 70 mm (2.75 in) size as well as bombs of 227 kg (500 lb) and 340 kg (750 lb) in size (Mk82 and M117 respectively).
 In addition, the Mk-82 and M117 bombs can be fitted with infrared guidance kits, turning them into precision-guided weapons that home in on heat radiation emitted from seaborne targets such as ships or other ground-based targets.
 When fitted with this kit, the bomb becomes known as GCS-1.

+While the JASDAF had initially planned to procure 160 F-1s, this was reduced down to 77 aircraft, primarily as a result of budget cuts.
+Production of the type was terminated in 1987.